wp-plugins/demo-data-creator/readme.txt

     * Maximum number of comments per post
     * Maximum number of links in blogroll

-Post content and comment text is automatically generated from Lorem ipsum text, for post content it’s even HTML-formatted.
+Post content and comment text is automatically generated from Lorem ipsum text, for post content it's even HTML-formatted.
 You can also set a template for what you want the blog URLs to be, for example demoblog-1.mysite.com.

 == Installation ==